sled-group/chat-with-nerf/README.md

 ##### Extracting openscene embeddings

 For extracting the openscene embeddings, we used the pre-trained Distillation model checkpoint, shared by the Openscene Authors for generating the representation.
-Please follow the instructions listed in Openscene github repository, in particular Data Preparation and Run Section.
+To generate the corresponding representations, kindly refer to the guidelines provided in the Openscene GitHub repository, specifically focusing on the Data Preparation and Run Sections.
 ```
 https://github.com/pengsongyou/openscene#data-preparation
 https://github.com/pengsongyou/openscene#run